 Patriots of Color

-Currently, three patriots of color are identified in the database, including Cato Stedman of Cambridge, Cuff Whittemore of Arlington, and Cato Wood of Arlington.
-We can identify them as patriots of color as Coburn’s book identifies them as “a negro.”
-We decided to leave the original terminology of “a negro” in the “notes” section of the database to preserve Coburn’s historical usage of the word.
-Patriots of color that are added later to the database will be identified as “Black; African American” as these are the preferred terms currently used by the National Park Service.
+We are making every effort to identify Patriots of Color that participated in the battle of April 19, 1775.
+Our database is originally based on Coburn’s book, which identifies three soldiers as “a negro.”
+We decided to leave Coburn’s original terminology of “a negro” in the “notes” section of the database to preserve Coburn’s historical usage of the word.
+Future additions of Patriots of Color will be identified as “Black; African American” or “Native American” as these are the preferred terms currently used by the National Park Service.

 There is not currently a search function for Patriots of Color in the Minute Man Soldier Search database, so we will list them here as they are identified:

 - Bason, Ceasar